FeZqq/WordpressHackingManual/Enumeration/1-Version_Enumeration.md

 # Why is Important Wordpress Version
 - Certain WordPress versions are known to have vulnerabilities that can be directly exploited; therefore, accurately detecting the version is essential.
 - Exploitation with core version is explained on another title in this repo.

+### Mitigation
+- A good mitigation for WordPress version enumeration is to limit or hide version information that can be disclosed through HTML meta tags, HTTP headers, or default files.
+This can be done by removing the <meta name="generator"> tag, disabling or restricting the X-Powered-By header at the web server level, and deleting or blocking public access to files such as readme.html that reveal version numbers.
+In addition, WordPress administrators should regularly update both the core and plugins to the latest versions, because even if the version cannot be easily enumerated, outdated code remains vulnerable.